symfony2admingenerator/symfony2admingenerator.github.com/index.markdown

 *     **commands** that generate a bundle for an overall site (includes stubs for controllers) and those for creating a bundle to an existing bundle (which could be used to add additional entities to the site) within the group
 *     **setting up filters**,
 *     **routing** that is integrated with the Symfony security framework
 *     **form generation supporting complete customization**: fields,field sets, labels, help text and validation.
-Complete form layout with multiple fields in a single row, sub forms and more
+Complete form layout with multiple sections each with a flexible multiple fields in rows and columns, sub forms and more
 *     **query generation** including linking to associated entities (one-to-many, many-to-many)
 *     **Twig Template generation**, and of course
 *     **Supports the Model Managers: Doctrine ORM, Doctrine ODM and Propel**